Hamzar2/Mini-Social-Media/README.md

 ## I. Introduction and Motivation

 The proliferation of centralized social media platforms has raised concerns about data privacy, censorship, and platform control.
 This project explores an alternative approach by leveraging blockchain technology to create a decentralized mini social network.
-The goal is to empower users with greater control over their data and foster a more transparent and censorship-resistant platform.

 ## II.
 Core Components and Technologies